1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Stercoral Colitis in Katy

-• Enemas and manual stool removal: Clearing hardened stool to relieve pressure on the colon wall.
+• Enemas and manual stool removal: To simplify the hardened fecal matter so as to reduce pressure on the colon wall.

-• IV fluids and diet modification: Restoring hydration and adjusting dietary intake to support bowel function.
+• IV fluids and diet modification: Your patient needs to be hydrated and his diet changed to accommodate bowel activity.

 Why Choose GastroDoxs?